fgsj0203/Python-Network/README.md

 # Python-Network
 repository for include codes about Network Computer using language Python

-code developed for tools network beginner, such as generator hash
+code developed for tools network beginner, such as generator hash, UDP Server, UDP Client